 People tell me that my path is a curious one.
 They say I’ve worn a lot of hats.

-I love waking up each day for lots of reasons, but one reason is that I like the work that I do.
+I love waking up each day for lots of reasons, but one reason is that I like what I do.
+I love writing mindfulness books for kids and I love that parents and kids like to read the books that I write.
 People sometimes tell me that my path from attorney to educator to children’s book author, is a curious one.
 They say that I’ve worn a lot of hats or tell me how great it is that I keep reinventing myself.
 I appreciate this kind of enthusiasm and support, but the funny thing is that I don’t feel as if I’ve been reinvented.
 Yes, I’ve definitely enjoyed a few careers, sometimes simultaneously, but each one has been a natural successor to its predecessor and they’ve all been a manifestation of the same desire— to help people find their way with greater ease.

 I’ve included “my path” below (beginning with when I became a grown up) in case you find that kind of thing interesting.
 And for those of you who would rather know about who I am, beyond my “bio,” I’m sharing some fun facts that you wont find in anywhere else.
 You just have to get to the end of the path to read them!